bitsofcotton/ddpmopt/README.md

 * 2-norm on each stage prediction is a little rough, this is avoidable if we add one dimension to divides some.

-* We need to shrink output images cf. goki_check_cc cleansq command.
+* Instead of complement input traces, we need to shrink output images cf. goki_check_cc cleansq command.

-* With 16GB memory space, we can calculate not larger than and not equal to 500x500px color, either 800x800px monochrome images. (sqrt(500) ~ 22.36, sqrt(800) ~ 28.28, so only very rough image will be gained.

-* 2x image size causes 16x memory usage we need.
-So if we need 2x detailed output image size, we need 256x memory usage.
-(And much of calculation time.)

-* So 44x44 color nor 56x56 monochrome needs 4TB memory usage.
-So if we need such size, we should implement to use storage.
+* Either we select the speed instead of accuracy, so shrinking the image after output is very important.

 # Usage:
     ./predg <in0.ppm> ...